stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 3/Lesson 19 - Version Spaces.md

 - Decision trees are more optimal classification trees but we need all examples upfront
 - Discrimination trees are sub-optimal trees but we can use them to learn incrementally

+## Section Quizzes

+### Version Spaces I Quiz

+_What would the initial general and specific models be (based on given frame)_?

+- General model has `any` for all
+- Specific model includes everything in the given frame